riverlane/QHAL/specs/general.rst

 .. figure:: ./images/image1.png
-  :width: 800
-  :alt: Alternative text

-  Figure 1: Positions of Multi-level HAL layers within the QPU system stack[q1]
+  Positions of Multi-level HAL layers within the QPU system stack[q1]

 The HAL APIs considered in this document MAY be divided into the following groups: [q2]